-Venezuela arrests 15 military officials over vote: rights group
+Venezuela arrested 15 military officials over vote period: group

 Documents reviewed by Reuters showed the number of new detentions of soldiers for treason, rebellion and desertion rose to 172 in the first four months of 2018, up three-and-a-half times from the same period of 2017.

-Sunday’s vote was slammed by Maduro’s foes and a raft of foreign nations as a farce that does not meet democratic norms.
+Sunday’s vote was slammed by Maduro’s foes and a raft of foreign nations as a farce that did not meet democratic norms.

 Maduro, a 55-year-old former bus driver who succeeded Hugo Chavez in 2013, says he is the victim of a U.S.-led conspiracy to topple him and take over Venezuela’s oil reserves.

-Writing by Andrew Cawthorne; Editing by Brian Ellsworth and Bernadette Baum
+Reporting by Andrew Cawthorne and Angus Berwick; Editing by Bernadette Baum and Rosalba O'Brien